-The four other countries that received the remaining lion’s share was, China (2 mt), India (1.6 mt), Singapore (1 mt) and Switzerland (1 mt).
+The four other countries that received the remaining lion’s share were China (2 mt), India (1.6 mt), Singapore (1 mt), and Switzerland (1 mt).
 If we assume that most of the gold bullion exported to Hong Kong made its way into China, then if we add the other 2 mt that China received, the total gold bullion shipped to China was more like 33.6 mt.

 Furthermore, the U.S. total gold imports in January (bullion, dore bar & precipitates) were 18.9 mt.
-Thus, total domestic mine supply plus imports equaled 37.6 mt.
-The U.S exported 84% of their total gold mine and import supply to Hong Kong.
+Thus, the total domestic mine supply plus imports equaled 37.6 mt.
+The U.S. exported 84% of its total gold mine and import supply to Hong Kong.
 If we include the total amount of gold that the U.S. exported in January of 55.4 mt (bullion, dore bars & precipitates), the U.S. exported nearly 18 mt more gold than they produced and imported.

 Of course, the majority of U.S. gold continues to head EAST.
 This is a bad sign as the Federal Reserve and U.S. Govt continue to prop the domestic economy and financial system with Debt and Derivatives.
 Sure, China is also added a lot of debt, but they are also acquiring one hell of a lot of gold.
 When the overdue financial crash happens, and the dust settles, China and Russia will be holding onto a lot of physical gold while the WEST will be holding onto a lot of worthless paper.